DuFanYin/IS212-G8T4/backend/__tests__/README.md

   - PUT /api/projects/:projectId › should deny HR users from updating projects
   - PUT /api/projects/:projectId › should allow managers to update projects

-- projects/collaborators.test.js (3)
+- projects/collaborators.test.js (4)
   - PUT /api/projects/:projectId/collaborators › should add new collaborator
   - PUT /api/projects/:projectId/collaborators › should prevent duplicate collaborators
+  - DELETE /api/projects/:projectId/collaborators › should remove a collaborator successfully
-  - PUT /api/projects/:projectId/collaborators › should require authentication
+  - DELETE /api/projects/:projectId/collaborators › should not allow removing the project owner

 - projects/archive.test.js (2)
   - PUT /api/projects/:projectId/archive › should archive project
   - PUT /api/projects/:projectId/archive › should unarchive project

-- projects/department-projects.test.js (3)
+- projects/department-projects.test.js (4)
   - GET /api/projects/departments/:departmentId › should return projects for department
   - GET /api/projects/departments/:departmentId › should require authentication
   - GET /api/projects/departments/:departmentId › should handle non-existent department
+  - GET /api/projects/departments/:departmentId › should return an empty array when department has no projects

-- projects/remove-collaborators.test.js (4)
+- projects/remove-collaborators.test.js (7)
   - DELETE /api/projects/:projectId/collaborators › should remove collaborator successfully
   - DELETE /api/projects/:projectId/collaborators › should require authentication
+  - DELETE /api/projects/:projectId/collaborators › should handle non-existent project
+  - DELETE /api/projects/:projectId/collaborators › should handle removing non-existent collaborator
+  - DELETE /api/projects/:projectId/collaborators › should require collaboratorId field
-  - DELETE /api/projects/:projectId/collaborators › should validate project ownership
+  - DELETE /api/projects/:projectId/collaborators › should validate project ownership or collaboration
-  - DELETE /api/projects/:projectId/collaborators › should prevent removing project owner
+  - DELETE /api/projects/:projectId/collaborators › should not allow removing project owner

 ### Activity Log Tests

 - activity_log/list-log.test.js (2)
-  - GET /api/activity-log › should list recent activity entries with pagination
+  - GET /api/logs › should require authentication
-  - GET /api/activity-log › should require authentication
+  - GET /api/logs › should return activity logs for authenticated users

-- activity_log/task-log.test.js (2)
+- activity_log/task-log.test.js (5)
+  - should create a task and log "created"
+  - should update a task and log "updated"
+  - should assign a task and log "assigned"
-  - should log create/update/assign/status changes for tasks
+  - should update task status and log "status_changed"
-  - should return activity entry IDs on task responses where applicable
+  - should soft delete a task and log "status_changed"

 ### Unit Tests

 #### Domain Model Tests

-- unit/domain/ActivityLog.test.js (8)
-  - ActivityLog › should create activity log with valid data
-  - ActivityLog › should handle missing required fields
-  - ActivityLog › should validate action types
-  - ActivityLog › should format timestamps correctly
-  - ActivityLog › should handle null/undefined values gracefully
-  - ActivityLog › should serialize to JSON correctly
-  - ActivityLog › should validate resource types
-  - ActivityLog › should handle empty details object

-- unit/domain/Project.test.js (12)
-  - Project › should create project with valid data
-  - Project › should handle missing required fields
-  - Project › should validate project name
-  - Project › should handle optional fields
-  - Project › should validate deadline format
-  - Project › should handle collaborators array
-  - Project › should check ownership permissions
-  - Project › should check modification permissions
-  - Project › should check access permissions
-  - Project › should serialize to DTO correctly
-  - Project › should handle archived status
-  - Project › should validate department membership

-- unit/domain/Subtask.test.js (10)
-  - Subtask › should create subtask with valid data
-  - Subtask › should handle missing required fields
-  - Subtask › should validate parent task reference
-  - Subtask › should handle status transitions
-  - Subtask › should check edit permissions
-  - Subtask › should check completion permissions
-  - Subtask › should serialize to DTO correctly
-  - Subtask › should handle soft deletion
-  - Subtask › should validate due dates
-  - Subtask › should handle priority levels

-- unit/domain/Task.test.js (15)
-  - Task › should create task with valid data
-  - Task › should handle missing required fields
-  - Task › should validate task title
-  - Task › should handle optional fields
-  - Task › should validate due date format
-  - Task › should handle collaborators array
-  - Task › should check edit permissions
-  - Task › should check assignment permissions
-  - Task › should check completion permissions
-  - Task › should check attachment permissions
-  - Task › should serialize to DTO correctly
-  - Task › should handle soft deletion
-  - Task › should validate priority levels
-  - Task › should handle project associations
-  - Task › should check visibility permissions

-- unit/domain/User.test.js (18)
-  - User › should create user with valid data
-  - User › should handle missing required fields
-  - User › should validate email format
-  - User › should validate role types
-  - User › should check task assignment permissions
-  - User › should check task visibility permissions
-  - User › should check department access permissions
-  - User › should check team access permissions
-  - User › should serialize to DTO correctly
-  - User › should serialize to profile DTO correctly
-  - User › should serialize to safe DTO correctly
-  - User › should handle role hierarchy
-  - User › should validate department membership
-  - User › should validate team membership
-  - User › should handle password validation
-  - User › should check collaboration permissions
-  - User › should handle soft deletion
-  - User › should validate user status
+- unit/domain/ActivityLog.test.js (12)
+  - ActivityLog › Constructor › should initialize with provided data
+  - ActivityLog › Constructor › should handle data with id instead of _id
+  - ActivityLog › Constructor › should handle missing details
+  - ActivityLog › isRecent › should return true for recent activity
+  - ActivityLog › isRecent › should return false for old activity
+  - ActivityLog › isRecent › should respect a custom minutes window
+  - ActivityLog › isToday › should return true for today’s activity
+  - ActivityLog › isToday › should return false for yesterday’s activity
+  - ActivityLog › isThisWeek › should return true for this week’s activity
+  - ActivityLog › isThisWeek › should return false for last week’s activity
+  - ActivityLog › toDTO › should return a complete DTO
+  - ActivityLog › toSafeDTO › should return a safe DTO without sensitive data

+- unit/domain/Project.test.js (29)
+  - Project › Constructor › should initialize with provided data
+  - Project › Constructor › should handle data with id instead of _id
+  - Project › Constructor › should initialize with default values
+  - Project › Constructor › should not automatically add owner to collaborators
+  - Project › isOwner › should return true for the owner
+  - Project › isOwner › should return false for non-owners
+  - Project › isOwner › should handle string comparison
+  - Project › isCollaborator › should return true for collaborators
+  - Project › isCollaborator › should return true for the owner
+  - Project › isCollaborator › should return false for non-collaborators
+  - Project › canBeAccessedBy › should allow access for the owner
+  - Project › canBeAccessedBy › should allow access for collaborators
+  - Project › canBeAccessedBy › should allow access for users who can see all tasks
+  - Project › canBeAccessedBy › should allow access for department users with permission
+  - Project › canBeAccessedBy › should deny access for unauthorized users
+  - Project › canBeModifiedBy › should allow modification for the owner
+  - Project › canBeModifiedBy › should allow modification for managers
+  - Project › canBeModifiedBy › should deny modification for non-owners and non-managers
+  - Project › addCollaborator › should add new collaborator
+  - Project › addCollaborator › should not add duplicate collaborator
+  - Project › isOverdue › should return true for overdue projects
+  - Project › isOverdue › should return false for future deadlines
+  - Project › isOverdue › should return false for archived projects
+  - Project › isOverdue › should return null when deadline is missing
+  - Project › hasTasks › should return true when project has tasks
+  - Project › hasTasks › should return false when project has no tasks
+  - Project › setHasTasks › should set hasContainedTasks to true
+  - Project › setHasTasks › should set hasContainedTasks to false
+  - Project › toDTO › should return complete DTO

+- unit/domain/Task.test.js (30)
+  - Task › Constructor › should initialize with provided data
+  - Task › Constructor › should handle data with id instead of _id
+  - Task › Constructor › should initialize with default values
+  - Task › Status checks › should identify overdue tasks correctly
+  - Task › Status checks › should not consider completed tasks as overdue
+  - Task › Status checks › should identify completed tasks
+  - Task › Status checks › should identify unassigned tasks
+  - Task › Status checks › should identify ongoing tasks
+  - Task › Status checks › should identify tasks under review
+  - Task › canBeCompletedBy › should allow completion by task creator
+  - Task › canBeCompletedBy › should allow completion by assignee
+  - Task › canBeCompletedBy › should allow completion by collaborators
+  - Task › canBeCompletedBy › should deny completion by non-collaborators
+  - Task › canBeAssignedBy › should allow assignment by users who can assign tasks
+  - Task › canBeAssignedBy › should deny assignment by users who cannot assign tasks
+  - Task › canBeEditedBy › should allow editing by staff who created the task
+  - Task › canBeEditedBy › should deny editing by staff who did not create the task
+  - Task › canBeEditedBy › should allow editing by managers who are collaborators
+  - Task › canBeEditedBy › should deny editing by managers who are not collaborators
+  - Task › canRemoveAttachment › should allow removal by task creator
+  - Task › canRemoveAttachment › should allow removal by managers who are collaborators
+  - Task › canRemoveAttachment › should deny removal by managers who are not collaborators
+  - Task › canRemoveAttachment › should deny removal by non-managers who are not creators
+  - Task › Business logic methods › should update status correctly
+  - Task › Business logic methods › should assign task to user
+  - Task › Business logic methods › should add collaborator
+  - Task › Business logic methods › should not add duplicate collaborator
+  - Task › Business logic methods › should check if task has attachments
+  - Task › Business logic methods › should check if user is collaborator
+  - Task › toDTO › should return complete DTO

+- unit/domain/User.test.js (15)
+  - User › Constructor › should initialize with provided data
+  - User › Constructor › should handle data with id instead of _id
+  - User › Constructor › should handle populated team and department data
+  - User › Role checks › should identify managers correctly
+  - User › Role checks › should identify staff correctly
+  - User › Role checks › should identify HR correctly
+  - User › Role checks › should identify senior management correctly
+  - User › Role checks › should identify directors correctly
+  - User › Permission checks › should allow task assignment for managers, directors, and SM
+  - User › Permission checks › should allow seeing all tasks for HR and SM
+  - User › Permission checks › should allow seeing department tasks for directors
+  - User › Permission checks › should allow seeing team tasks for managers
+  - User › Permission checks › should check department access correctly
+  - User › toProfileDTO › should return complete profile DTO
+  - User › toSafeDTO › should return safe DTO without sensitive data

 #### Repository Tests

-- unit/repositories/ActivityLogRepository.test.js (12)
-  - ActivityLogRepository › should create activity log successfully
-  - ActivityLogRepository › should find activity logs by user
-  - ActivityLogRepository › should find activity logs by resource
-  - ActivityLogRepository › should find all activity logs
-  - ActivityLogRepository › should handle creation errors
-  - ActivityLogRepository › should handle query errors
-  - ActivityLogRepository › should validate required fields
-  - ActivityLogRepository › should handle pagination
-  - ActivityLogRepository › should filter by action type
-  - ActivityLogRepository › should sort by timestamp
-  - ActivityLogRepository › should handle empty results
-  - ActivityLogRepository › should validate resource references

-- unit/repositories/DepartmentRepository.test.js (8)
-  - DepartmentRepository › should find department by ID
-  - DepartmentRepository › should find all departments
-  - DepartmentRepository › should handle non-existent department
-  - DepartmentRepository › should validate department data
-  - DepartmentRepository › should handle query errors
-  - DepartmentRepository › should return department with teams
-  - DepartmentRepository › should handle empty results
-  - DepartmentRepository › should validate department structure

-- unit/repositories/ProjectRepository.test.js (15)
-  - ProjectRepository › should create project successfully
-  - ProjectRepository › should find project by ID
-  - ProjectRepository › should find projects by owner
-  - ProjectRepository › should find projects by collaborator
-  - ProjectRepository › should find projects by department
-  - ProjectRepository › should find active projects
-  - ProjectRepository › should find all projects
-  - ProjectRepository › should update project successfully
-  - ProjectRepository › should add collaborators
-  - ProjectRepository › should remove collaborators
-  - ProjectRepository › should handle creation errors
-  - ProjectRepository › should handle update errors
-  - ProjectRepository › should validate project data
-  - ProjectRepository › should handle non-existent project
-  - ProjectRepository › should validate collaborator operations

-- unit/repositories/TeamRepository.test.js (10)
-  - TeamRepository › should find team by ID
-  - TeamRepository › should find teams by department
-  - TeamRepository › should find all teams
-  - TeamRepository › should handle non-existent team
-  - TeamRepository › should validate team data
-  - TeamRepository › should handle query errors
-  - TeamRepository › should return team with members
-  - TeamRepository › should handle empty results
-  - TeamRepository › should validate team structure
-  - TeamRepository › should handle department relationships

-- unit/repositories/UserRepository.test.js (20)
-  - UserRepository › should create user successfully
-  - UserRepository › should find user by ID
-  - UserRepository › should find user by email
-  - UserRepository › should find users by department
-  - UserRepository › should find users by team
-  - UserRepository › should find all users
-  - UserRepository › should update user successfully
-  - UserRepository › should update password hash
-  - UserRepository › should set reset token
-  - UserRepository › should clear reset token
-  - UserRepository › should find user by reset token
-  - UserRepository › should handle creation errors
-  - UserRepository › should handle update errors
-  - UserRepository › should handle query errors
-  - UserRepository › should validate user data
-  - UserRepository › should handle non-existent user
-  - UserRepository › should validate email uniqueness
-  - UserRepository › should handle password operations
-  - UserRepository › should validate reset token operations
-  - UserRepository › should handle soft deletion
+- unit/repositories/ActivityLogRepository.test.js (8)
+  - ActivityLogRepository › findById › should find activity log by id
+  - ActivityLogRepository › findByUser › should find activity logs by user id
+  - ActivityLogRepository › findByUser › should apply filters when provided
+  - ActivityLogRepository › findByResource › should find activity logs by resource
+  - ActivityLogRepository › findAll › should return all activity logs
+  - ActivityLogRepository › findAll › should support filters
+  - ActivityLogRepository › create › should create new activity log
+  - ActivityLogRepository › updateById › should update activity log by id

+- unit/repositories/DepartmentRepository.test.js (3)
+  - DepartmentRepository › should handle find operations
+  - DepartmentRepository › should handle create and update operations
+  - DepartmentRepository › should handle delete operation

+- unit/repositories/ProjectRepository.test.js (4)
+  - ProjectRepository › findAllProjects › should find all projects
+  - ProjectRepository › findActiveProjects › should return active projects
+  - ProjectRepository › create › should reject non-Project instances
+  - ProjectRepository › setHasTasks › should update has tasks flag

+- unit/repositories/TeamRepository.test.js (3)
+  - TeamRepository › should handle find operations
+  - TeamRepository › should handle create and update operations
+  - TeamRepository › should handle delete operation

+- unit/repositories/UserRepository.test.js (4)
+  - UserRepository › should handle find operations
+  - UserRepository › should handle find by department and team
+  - UserRepository › should handle create and update operations
+  - UserRepository › should handle reset token operations

 #### Service Tests

-- unit/services/activityLogService.test.js (12)
+- unit/services/activityLogService.test.js (10)
   - ActivityLogService › logActivity › should log activity successfully
   - ActivityLogService › logActivity › should throw error when repository fails
   - ActivityLogService › getUserActivityLogs › should get user activity logs successfully